nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### META-INF

-The container file must identify no more than one media alternative, unless indicated otherwise by the Ordering Agency.
+The [container file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) must identify no more than one media alternative, unless indicated otherwise by the Ordering Agency.

-The container file shall look like this, unless indicated otherwise:
+The file shall look like this, unless indicated otherwise:

 <aside class="example" title="The container file">